 Paul Green is a highly experienced construction and engineering partner with a focus on major infrastructure and energy generation projects.
 As well as drafting project specific bespoke EPC and O&M contracts, Paul is familiar with the standard forms of contract used as the base for large infrastructure projects, including FIDIC, IChemE, NEC and MF/1.
 He has specific expertise in all forms of renewable energy infrastruture including wind (on and off-shore), solar, biomass and energy from waste.
-His experience extends to nuclear and traditional power generation and CCGT plants.
+His experience extends to traditional power generation and CCGT plants.
 Paul is the UK head of Gowling WLG's Nuclear Sector team.

 Paul is able to assist experienced players, but also parties entering these sectors for the first time to fully understand the unique risks involved and how to manage them.
 As well as advising on mega projects such as the A303 Amesbury to Berwick Down (Stonehenge) road/tunnel project and the 175 turbine London Array offshore wind farm, Paul has assisted smaller developers and contractors.
 Such projects have included the erection of 2-3 wind turbines on numerous sites across the UK, small-scale biomass projects and anaerobic digestion facilities for farmers.

 Time is usually money on construction and engineering projects.
 Delays in commencing works can cost all parties, but the risks in proceeding without proper documentation in place are significant.
 Paul's extensive knowledge of the industry, its risks and commercial norms, enables him to assist all parties to agree robust but fair contracts and ancillary documents so they can concentrate on getting their projects underway.